mimblewimble/grin-rfcs/text/0000-slatepack.md

 #### Payload (age Enryption)

 A binary serialized slate is encrypted according to the age encryption specification.
 The steps taken here follow age as closely as possible to avoid losing any security properties.
-An fairly well-review [age library in rust](https://github.com/str4d/rage/tree/master/age) is available to use for implementation.
+A fairly well-reviewed [age library in rust](https://github.com/str4d/rage/tree/master/age) is available to use for implementation.

-Any deviations in SlatePack encryption from the exact cryptography steps and decisions made in age are unintentional and should be corrected unless they are explicitly stated as a deviation from the cryptography decisions made by age.
+Any deviations in Slatepack encryption from the exact cryptography steps and decisions made in age are unintentional and should be corrected unless they are explicitly stated as a deviation from the cryptography decisions made by age.

 The expected deviations from the age specification are in the formatting and structure of the contents of the file output data (as opposed to the encryption technique itself or the actual binary encrypted payload).